Pontus Braunerhjelm

-Pontus Braunerhjelm (born 1953) is a Swedish economist who works as a professor at the Royal Institute of Technology (KTH), where he is head of the Department of Industrial Economics and Management.
-He has previously been Secretary General of the Swedish government Globalization Council and until 2014 CEO of the Swedish Entrepreneurship Forum.
+Pontus Braunerhjelm (born 1953) is a Swedish economist who works as a professor at KTH Royal Institute of Technology, where he was head of the Department of Industrial Economics and Management (2012–2016).
+He has previously been Secretary General of the Swedish government Globalization Council, and until 2014, the CEO of the Swedish Entrepreneurship Forum.

 Biography

 Braunerhjelm received his doctorate in international economics from the Graduate Institute of International Studies in Geneva in 1994, and also a doctorate from the Jönköping International Business School, in 1999, on knowledge capital, firm performance and network production.

 Braunerhjelm was elected in 2009 as a member of the Royal Swedish Academy of Engineering Sciences.

 On April 3, 2014, Braunerhjelm was appointed by the Swedish government chairman of the Entrepreneurship Committee with the task of reviewing corporate taxes and the conditions for starting, operating, developing and owning companies in Sweden.

 His scientific publications have, according to Google Scholar, an h-index of 34.